 The Ørregård area covers an iron-age settlement, which has been studied in detail by the Herning Museum and others.
-The settlement itself has archaeological significance as an anomalously early example of a hypothesized military production facility, possibly with Roman inspiration (Sommer, 2017).
+The 270 settlement itself has archaeological significance as an anomalously early example of a hypothesized military production facility, possibly with Roman inspiration (Sommer, 2017).
 Of key interest to geophysicists is the large concentration of iron kilns, providing large geophysical anomalies in addition to the more subtle anomalies associated with the settlement buildings.

 The data were acquired using the standard procedure described above to achieve full spatial coverage.
 Acquisition of the entire survey field, approximately 4.5 hectares, took slightly under 3 hours from arrival to departure, including equipment setup and breakdown.
-For comparison, a walking survey was previously performed here which took nearly 3 weeks.
 Data were processed with the previously described workflow.